 FE locks

-The FE of Hologres is compatible with PostgreSQL.
-Therefore, FE locks are compatible with PostgreSQL.
-PostgreSQL provides the following types of locks to allow you to control concurrent access: table-level locks, row-level locks, and advisory locks.
-Hologres is compatible with table-level locks and advisory locks provided by PostgreSQL.
+The Hologres access layer, the Frontend, is compatible with PostgreSQL.
+Therefore, the locks at this layer are also compatible with PostgreSQL.
+PostgreSQL provides three lock modes to control concurrent data access: table-level locks, row-level locks, and advisory locks.
+Hologres is compatible with table-level locks and advisory locks.

-NoteHologres does not support explicit locking statements or user-defined functions (UDFs) that are related to advisory locks.
+NoteHologres does not support explicit locking or UDFs related to advisory locks.

 Table-level locks